UnagiLogic/UnagiLogic.github.io/README.md

 Commit 4: I need to remember to clear my cache as I'm testing.
 Some of the updates have applied but old cache is getting in the way.
 I may also want to look into disabling cache on this website while testing.

+Commit 5: added js to the project.
+Testing out functions and learning as I go.
+Thanks to https://replit.com/talk/learn/How-to-Make-a-Responsive-Clicker-Game-in-HTML-CSS-JS/141212 for creating a starting point to jump off of.
+I'm also using and app Called Mimo at the same time.
+I'm following the Full-Stack Development path and just got to HTML Intermediate section.
+I will continue to learn using Mimo and playing around with the code.
+I've played the game for about 30 seconds, and it works, but it is not fun yet.
+I'm going to try and figure out a few new things now.
+I know clicker games are origianlly about bringing your clicks per second up but I want to reinvent the wheel.
+I want to mess around with the click mechanic with different outcomes.

+Goals Next Session:
+Make a narrator to tell a story.
+As the players use the Search Button, I want a chance for the narrator to talk.
+Change how the search button works.
+When the player clicks the button a chance for 3 options will occur.
+Option 1 is saltWaterResourcesLevelOne at a 95% chance.
+If you get them you have a 75% chance for Mud and a 25% chance for clay
+Option 2 is spawningPoolLoreLevelOne at a 4% chance.
+Getting this will advance the story of this location Option 3 is weirdObject1 at a 1% chance.
+Use this to do something different each time to stretch your capabilities and try unique things out.

+11/21/23
+Commit 1: I made some new resources to add to the Clay and Mud.
+These resources are living creatures.